yikai82/ML-Project-NYSX/README.md

 > <h4 align="center">A Machine Learning System is a system that can learn automatically to improve its performance</h4></i>
 > <br>
 >
 > This capstone project showcases what I learned during a 16-week intensive AI/ML course offered by the University of Toronto’s Data Science Institute.
 I am not a financial professional, but I do invest in the market as a side pursuit, chasing the occasional moonshot 🌛 🏹.

 > [!WARNING]
 > 1. Your environment setup is as much as important as your data — you should always back up your environment if you don't know what are you doing and just blindly copy-pasting solution from internet as everyone's environment setup can be quite different from each other --> click [here](#71-backup-conda-environment) to back up your conda environment.
 >
 > 2. MLflow keeps experiment metadata in the tracking server, such as SQLite, MySQL, PostgreSQL (here), etc. The default host UI is http://localhost:5001/#/experiments/0 (or localhost:5002 if run with demo).
 It is recommended not to delete any experiment you have been using for testing, as this will cause an error stating `experiment lifecycle_stage is "deleted"` or `Cannot set a deleted experiment(...)`, and you will not be able to start a test run.
 > **To fix**: create a new experiment with a different name.
-You can delete a run in an experiment
+An alternative is to delete a run in an experiment instead of delete an experiment
->
->
 >
 <br>